 - Current School of Nursing students receive priority for enrollment.
 The School of Nursing Registrar will assess space availability approximately three weeks prior to the start of the semester and you will be notified of enrollment if space is available.

-- Visiting students are charged the per-credit tuition rate based on Virginia or out-of-state residency as determined by University policy.
+- Non-degree seeking students are charged the per-credit tuition rate based on Virginia or out-of-state residency as determined by University policy.
 Students will also be assessed the full comprehensive fee.
-UVA and UVA Health System employees can have the comprehensive fees waived (please ask your Human Resources for details and required process).
+UVA staff and UVA Health System employees may have the comprehensive fees waived (please ask your Human Resources for details and required process).

 - Non-degree students may need to complete the SIS modules that are required of admitted students.
 An insurance waiver may also be required.